zakgrin/Learning_PlotlyDash/README.md

 2. [Layout](#layout)

 ## Introduction
 In this repo, I share my learning for Plotly Dash which can be used to build ML/AI applications.
-Important notes about my learning will be documented here as questions.
+Important notes are documented here as questions with the tutorials files.
 Dash [tutorial](https://dash.plotly.com/installation) is the main reference.

 <a name="questions"></a>
 ## 1. Questions